NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

 ![](modeling_discrete_traits_2024_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

-Some things to be cognizant of when fitting Mk models and doing ancestral reconstructions: keep an eye on model complexity or number of free parameters that needs to be estimated, size of phylogeny (is the phylogeny big enough to fit complex models, are particularity long or short branches missing), which root prior to use (phytools uses flat prior by default, you can try using the fitzjohn prior), tip bias (are some states too less frequent?)
+Some things to be cognizant of when fitting Mk models and doing ancestral reconstructions: keep an eye on model complexity or the number of free parameters that need to be estimated, size of phylogeny (is the phylogeny big enough to fit complex models, are particularity long or short branches missing), which root prior to use (phytools uses flat prior by default, you can try using the FitzJohn prior), tip bias (are some states too rare?)

 # Testing for correlated evolution between discrete binary traits

-We’ll test a hypotheses of whether species which occur in open habitats tend to undergo diapause more frequency.
-That is, evolution of diapause occurs in a habitat-dependent manner.
-The way to test for correlated evolution is by first fitting an ‘independent model’ where two traits evolve independently and a ‘dependent model’ where both traits evolve in correlated fashion.
-We can then look at the log likelihood scores for both model to see whether independent or dependent model fits better.
+We’ll test a hypothesis of whether species which occur in open habitats tend to undergo diapause more frequently.
+That is, the evolution of diapause occurs in a habitat-dependent manner.
+The way to test for correlated evolution is by first fitting an ‘independent model’ where two traits evolve independently and a ‘dependent model’ where both traits evolve in a correlated fashion.
+We can then look at the log-likelihood or AIC score for both models to see whether the independent or dependent model fits better.
 We’ll use a maximum likelihood approach here using fitPgael() function from phytools to test for correlated evolution.
-It is also possible to carry out this analyses in a Bayesian framework in the popular program BayesTraits (see here:
+It is also possible to carry out these analyses in a Bayesian framework in the popular program BayesTraits (see here:
 <http://www.evolution.reading.ac.uk/BayesTraitsV4.0.1/BayesTraitsV4.0.1.html>)

-One pre-requisite to run this analyses is that the traits should be binary.
+One pre-requisite to run this analysis is that the traits should be binary.
 So let’s first convert our habitat and mating strategy data into binary states